devalf/demo-t2/README.md

 `docker-compose -f docker-compose.yml up --build`

 wait for a while for running all necessary processes.
-The open in the browser [http://localhost:3000](http://localhost:3000) to load the Application.
+Then open in the browser [http://localhost:8080](http://localhost:8080) to load the Application.

 ***Service is under active development...***